Hiragana and Katakana : How to learn Japanese ? ひらがな・カタカナ

 Hiragana and katakana have the same number of basic characters, namely 46.
 These have two different phonetic patterns: a single vowel-like あ = a or a consonant + a vowel-like か = ka.

 The two alphabets contain the same syllables so each hiragana has its correspondence in katakana and vice versa.
 They also follow the same presentation starting with "a" and ending with "n".
-However, their uses differ.
+However, they are used differently.
 Hiragana is used to write Japanese words, especially the endings of verbs and grammatical particles.
-As for the katakana, they are used to transcribe words of foreign origin and onomatopoeias.
+As for the katakana, they are used to transcribe words of foreign origin.

 It's essential to respect the writing order and the direction of the lines.
 This is usually shown on the character itself in kana tables.
 Concerning the appearance, hiragana are more rounded whereas katakana are angular.